sztal/pybdm/README.rst

 .. code-block:: python

     import numpy as np
-    from bdm import BDM
+    from pybdm import BDM
-    from bdm.algorithms import PerturbationExperiment
+    from pybdm.algorithms import PerturbationExperiment

     # Create a dataset (must be of integer type)
     X = np.ones((100, 100), dtype=int)